Felspar/memory/README.md

 **Memory utilities for C++ 20**

+## `any_buffer`

+An `std::any` like type that can also be used with types that are not copyable.
+Items can only be placed in it when it's created

 ## `holding_pen`

 An `std::optional` like type that cannot be used to change a stored value, only placing a value when it's empty and then emptying again.
 This allows it to be used with movable types that are not assignable.